-Forecasting, or rooms forecasts, which involves projecting room sales for a specific period, is a natural next step after collecting the data from the reservation process.
+Forecasting or rooms forecasts, which involves projecting room sales for a specific period, is a natural next step after the data from the reservation process have been collected.
 This step includes previewing the effects of reservations on the income statement, scheduling labor, and planning for the use of facilities.
-In addition to presenting a practical method for preparing a rooms forecast (sometimes referred to as a projection of room sales), this section also explains how such a forecast can be used as a means of communication with other departments (Figure 5-2).
+In addition to presenting a practical method for preparing a rooms forecast (sometimes referred to as a "projection of room sales"), this section also indicates how such a forecast can be used as a means of communication with other departments (Figure 5-2).

 One of the purposes of a rooms forecast is to preview the income statement.
-It enables hotel managers to determine projected income and related expenses for a certain period.
-The front office manager who has estimated total room occupancy to be 100 rooms with an average room rate of \$90 for a seven-day period can project a revenue of \$63,000 (100 × $$90 \times 7$ ) from room sales.
-Budgeted cost control policies allow the front office manager
+It enables the hotel managers to determine projected income and related expenses for a certain time period.
+The front office manager, who has estimated total room occupancy to be 100 rooms with an average room rate of \$75 for a seven-day period, can project a revenue of \$52,500 ($100 \times 75×7) from room sales.
+Budgeted cost-control policies allow the front office manager to allocate a certain amount of that income for front office staff.
+This process of projecting sales and related expenses is very important to the successful management of the front office (Figure 5-3).